Creating Metadata Fields

 To create metadata fields

-1. In the Web Client, go to Library Administrator > Manage Schemas > Metadata Fields, and click New Metadata Field.
+1. In the Web Client, go to Administration Panel > Library Configuration > Metadata Fields, and click New Metadata Field.

-• Alternatively, in FDA, go to Adminstration > Manage Schemas > Metadata Fields and click Add Metadata Field (+ sign).
+• Alternatively, in FDA, go to Administration > Manage Schemas > Metadata Fields and click Add Metadata Field (+ sign).

 1. In the Add Metadata Field pane, enter a Name for the metadata.